shovonis/E4ClientAPI/README.md

 # Known Issue:
 1. After the expiration of the timer, app may not close and save automatically.
- Temp Fix: Press CRTL + C to forcefully close and same once the timer expires.
+ Temp Fix: Press CRTL + C to forcefully close and save once the timer expires.